Grantees: Equipment Grants

 Blue Mountain Union School

-Blue Mountain's full day/full year preschool program is enhancing the materials that are available to our children.
-With the expansion of our program we are looking to add an outdoor classroom space for our students to explore within and use their imagination to a whole new world of excitement and learning.
-With the funds from this grant we would be able to purchase water exploration tables, mud kitchens, outdoor reading nooks and more.
+Blue Mountain Union School recently became a full day/full year preschool program and are looking at ways to enhance the materials that are available to our children.
+With the expansion of our program we are adding an outdoor classroom space for our students to explore within and use their imagination to a whole new world of excitement and learning.
+With the funds from this grant we are purchasing water exploration tables, mud kitchens, outdoor reading nooks and more.
 We currently serve 40 children within our preschool program and they come from a variety of backgrounds.
 Being outdoors is something that many of them are missing or have missed from the pandemic.
 We plan to expand their learning and their world.

 Bristol Hub

 The Bristol Recreation Department creates opportunities for families and children to enjoy Bristol, explore new interests, get outdoors and learn new skills.
 The role as a Recreation Department is to improve the quality of life for community members and make Bristol a better place to live.
-BRD is looking to expand our Mountain bike library, a resource that provides access to free, quality, maintained bikes for the community - both child and adults.
+With this grant BRD is expanding our Mountain bike library, a resource that provides access to free, quality, maintained bikes for the community - both child and adults.

 Cabot Community Association